140+ First Apartment Essentials & Necessities [♥️Checklist](Last Updated On: August 20, 2021)

 It is impossible to think of all the items you will need in your kitchen all by yourself.
 This first apartment checklist will help you get all the items you need to cook like a boss, keep your leftovers properly, and, most importantly, host awesome parties.

 - Kitchen furniture – this depends on your apartment and your preferences.
 You can get a kitchen table and chairs or only bar stools.

 - Pots and pans

-- Spices – you can have the pots and pans, but you still won’t be able to do any cooking without spices.
-Don’t forget to buy salt, pepper, paprika, chili powder, oregano, and garlic and onion powder.
-If you’re really into cooking then also buy some cinnamon, nutmeg, thyme, ginger, and cloves.
+- Spices – you can have the pots and pans, but you still won’t do any cooking without spices.
+Don’t forget to buy salt, pepper, paprika, chili powder, oregano, garlic, and onion powder.
+If you’re really into cooking, then also buy some cinnamon, nutmeg, thyme, ginger, and cloves.